The Road Not Taken: What I Learned From Watching Mamma Mia

 What a great quote that is.

 I’ve been thinking about regret lately.
-It all began with this touching piece by David Sedaris in The New Yorker a few weeks back.
+It all began with this touching piece by David Sedaris in the New Yorker a few weeks back.
 Sedaris writes movingly about a near-hook up he almost had in his early 20’s with a Lebanese guy whom he met on a train in Italy.
 Although the guy invites Sedaris to get off the train and join him, Sedaris passes on the opportunity.
-But he still thinks about that guy – and what might have been – all these years later.
-The essay is a giant homage to that great question of adulthood: What if?
+But he still thinks about that guy—and what might have been—all these years later.

-Mamma Mia – and I’m not spoiling anything here – is about a young woman on the brink of getting married who doesn’t know who her father is.
-So (unbeknown to her mother) she invites the three likely candidates to her wedding.
-Passion, longing, anger, resentment (and far too many Abba songs) ensue.
-The movie is all-out camp, but nestled within all the cheese are a few touching moments that actually work (Meryl Streep singing The Winner Takes It All to a love-struck Pierce Brosnan was my own personal favorite).
+Passion, longing, anger, resentment (and a good many Abba songs) ensue.
+The movie is all-out camp, but nestled within all the cheese are a few touching moments that work.
+(Meryl Streep singing The Winner Takes It All to a love-struck Pierce Brosnan was my own personal favorite).

 What Sedaris’ essay and Mamma Mia have in common is wistfulness, which is a huge part of adulthood.
 In Sedaris’ case, it’s not that he regrets whom he ended up with.
 (He makes a subtle nod to his long-time partner, Hugh, at the end of the essay.)
-It’s just that he’s wondering if – in turning down that handsome Lebanese guy all those many years ago – he missed the boat.
+It’s just that he’s wondering if —in turning down that handsome Lebanese guy all those many years ago—he missed the boat.
 Not necessarily the boat, but a boat nonetheless.
-And in so doing, he articulates that great fear of adulthood: which is that once we make a choice, everything else becomes path dependent.
-Which in turn forces us to come to grips with the fact that we may never go round again.

-On a lighter note, midway through the movie – which is shot on the Greek islands – I commented that I’d like to go to Greece.
-To which my daughter replied: “OK, but let’s not go to Latin.”
-No, indeed.
-Let’s not.
+On a lighter note, midway through the movie, which is shot on the Greek islands, I commented that I’d like to go to Greece.

 Please tell me that you, too, are now singing “The Winner Takes It All”…

-9 Comments
+13 Comments

 Write a comment